theholy7/theholy7.github.io/_posts/2026-03-22-the-elevator.md

 face with elevators for the first time.
 What was it like to be in that moment?
 What were the feelings going through their heads?
 Excitement?
 Discomfort?

-I wonder what I'd do if I was living in that period.
+I wonder what I'd do if I were living in that period.
 Would I be taking the stairs because that is what I am used to doing?
 Would I be jumping onto any elevator because of how new that technology was?